linrongbin16/colorbox.nvim/README.md

 # colorscollector.nvim

+WIP: Please don't use this tool for now, it's not finished yet.

 I'm greedy that I want the **most popular** Neovim colorschemes than just one, so I write this colorscheme collect tool for Neovim, that auto-generate plugins list for [lazy.nvim](https://github.com/folke/lazy.nvim),